Spam Detection and Protection

 Akismet Add-On

 The Akismet Add-On sends form submissions to the Akismet service for analysis.
-As of version 1.1, the Akismet plugin by Automattic is no longer required.
+As of version 1.1, the Akismet plugin by Automattic no longer needs to be active.
 Submissions identified as spam are saved, with the entry marked as spam.

 Cloudflare Turnstile Add-On